How the Praxis® Tests are Scored

 On some constructed-response tests, the ratings assigned by the scorers are simply added together to determine your total raw score.
 On others, the ratings are first multiplied by scoring weights, which can be different for different questions, and the weighted ratings are added to determine your total raw score.
 Your raw point score is then converted to a scaled score that adjusts for the difficulty of that particular edition of the test.

-Some tests consist of an essay and a multiple-choice portion.
-On the Principles of Learning and Teaching (PLT) tests, your total raw score is simply the sum of the number of correct multiple-choice items and the ratings of your constructed responses.
-On the other tests, it is a weighted sum of scores on the multiple-choice and constructed-response sections.
+Some tests consist of an essay and a selected-response portion.
+On the Principles of Learning and Teaching (PLT) tests, your total raw score is simply the sum of the number of correct selected-response items and the ratings of your constructed responses.
+On the other tests, it is a weighted sum of scores on the selected-response and constructed-response sections.
 Again, the raw score is converted to a scaled score that adjusts for the difficulty of the test.

 Pretest questions are those questions that are being tried out for possible use in later editions of the test.
 They do not count towards your score and are not identified in order to find out how test takers respond to them under actual testing conditions.
 Not all tests include pretest questions.